Fergus Henderson: Hotel

 Henderson opened a hotel in spring 2011 that was described by his business partner Trevor Gulliver as being 'in the St John vernacular'.
 It was located in London's Chinatown district near Leicester Square 1 Leicester Street.
-However, the hotel went into administration in October 2012, and was sold and subsequently closed.
+The hotel went into administration in October 2012, and was sold and subsequently closed.

 Fergus Henderson with chef Mary Sue Milliken at a dinner at the US Embassy in London in 2019.

-Diagnosis with Parkinson's disease and recognition

-Henderson's stoic approach to Parkinson's disease, with which he was diagnosed in 1998, increased the regard in which he was held and he was appointed Member of the Order of the British Empire (MBE) in 2005.
-The same year he underwent innovative Deep Brain Stimulation which improved his mobility.